FAIRsharing/json-schema-tools/README.md

 ## Machine Actionable Metadata Models
 One of the most common format to exchange data over the web is the **JavaScript Object Notation** (**JSON**).
 It's a popular open-standard that can be used to represent data instances and physical constrains a given object should comply with.
-These constrains are called **schemas**.
+These syntactic constrains are called **schemas**.

-Schemas are built using the **JSON-Schema** specification and inform about the syntactic constrains of an object, in other words its properties.
-Among those, one may find names, descriptions, values, cardinality, references to other schemas, ect ....
+Schemas are built using the **JSON-Schema** specification and inform about the the properties of an object.
+Among those, one may find names, descriptions, values, cardinality, ect ....
+<br/> The specification relies on the powerful ```$ref``` keyword to create links between schemas called references.
+An example easy to understand is the relationship between an Organization and a Person through
+the ```employee``` property.
+In some rare cases, an employee could also be another organization or even both at the same time (a single self-employed person hired as a service provider through his own company).
+JSON-Schema also supports these types of relationships through the use of the ```anyOf```, ```oneOf``` and ```allOf``` keywords.
-<br/> They rely on the powerful ```$ref``` keyword to references other schemas, creating very complex oriented (optionally cyclic) graphs where each
+<br/> These references give the ability to create very complex oriented (optionally cyclic, see [below](#optional-identify-circularity-in-schemas)) graphs where each
-node is a schema and each vertices is a relationship between two schemas.
+vertices is a schema and each edge a relationship between two schemas.
 In this documentation we will refer to these interconnected structures as **networks**.

 Networks allow to represent very dense objects which may become hardly human readable when the numbers of properties and relationships reach certain thresholds.